seriousben/positronic-blogger/README.md

 # newsblur-to-hugo

-newsblur-to-hugo - A tool to share newsblur shared stories in a hugo blog.
+newsblur-to-hugo - A tool to auto-blog newsblur shared stories.

 ## Usage